kiSmetZz28/CESAL/README.md

 ```

 Results land in `outputs/hdfs/llm/` — per-sequence predictions with retrieval evidence, plus `model_summary.csv` and `per_class_metrics_long.csv` — to compare against `table7_reference_metrics.csv` in the same directory.
 Per-backbone settings live in `model_overrides` of `configs/llm/hdfs.yaml`.

+**How long it takes.** One backbone labels all 4,124 sequences in roughly **1 h 50 m** on a 16 GB RTX 2000 Ada (measured: Qwen2.5-14B-Instruct, 1.62 s per sequence), so `python run.py classify` with all four is most of a working day.
+Results are written once the backbone finishes, so run one model at a time if the machine may be interrupted.

 #### From detection to response